Boston Children's Chorus: Growth

 The 2013 season ended with a World Premiere performance of "A Boy Called King" at the Institute of Contemporary Art by composer Daniel Bernard Roumain, and a tours Southeast Asia.

 The 2018-2018 season was the 15th anniversary of the chorus and had all 13 choirs perform in their famous MLK concert at Symphony Hall, Boston.

 Leadership

 Darren Dailey was the Founding Artistic Director from 2003-2006.
 Darren is a graduate of Westminster Choir College in Princeton, NJ, where he earned a Bachelor's in Music Education(voice) and Appalachian State University, where he completed his Master's in Choral Directing.

 Anthony Trecek-King served BCC as Artistic Director from 2006-2015.
 The BCC Board of Directors appointed him as President and Artistic Director and the leader of the organization in 2015.
 He led the BCC as President and Artistic Director until his departure in 2020.
 Anthony is a graduate of University of Nebraska at Omaha, where he earned a Bachelor's in Cello Performance and Florida State University, where he completed his Master's in Orchestral Conducting.
 In 2015 he received his Doctorate in Choral Conducting from Boston University.

-Celeste Wilson joined BCC as Managing Director in October 2015.
-She worked with Anthony to lead the organization and manage all fundraising, marketing, and operations.